-MATERIA is a quality-focussed real estate developer building housing, social and economic infrastructure across Africa and beyond
+MATERIA is an impact-driven real estate investor & developer focussed on housing, schools and social infrastructure across Africa and the Arab world

-MATERIA realises Impact Investments that achieve financial returns and social benefits collaborating with world-class urban, social, financial and architectural practitioners to explore and build economic and sustainable solutions conceived in distinction to the architectural and social context of each territory.
+MATERIA realises Impact Investments that achieve financial returns and social benefits collaborating with world-class urban, social, financial and architectural practitioners.
+MATERIA’s projects establish economic and sustainable solutions conceived in distinction to the architectural and social context of each territory.

 Our Approach derives from three key guiding principles: responsibility, innovation and foresight:

-VISION: MATERIA’s vision is to become the developer of reference for economically efficient and architecturally and socially relevant real estate projects across Africa and beyond.
+VISION: grow into the developer of reference for impactful real estate investments across Africa and beyond.

 - Economic Efficiency: compelling financial returns and economic viability attracting private funding.
 For more info see Economic Sustainability and Financial Returns